Quasi: (adj) a hybrid word that relates to Quebec and Australia at the same time (Oleinikov)

 Trad: (noun) abbr. traditional music; music that is an expression of the life of a people in a community, which is transmitted and evolves orally. (freedictionary.org)

-Welcome to the QuasiTrad Website.
+Welcome to the QuasiTrad music events website.

 QuasiTrad also hosts jam sessions, workshops and dances throughout the year.
-You can subscribe down below to receive our quarterly newsletter about events, or see the Quebec Fiddle Weekend facebook page
+You can subscribe down below to receive our newsletter about events, or see the Quebec Fiddle Weekend facebook page

 To be immersed for a weekend in Quebecois music and fiddling – taught by one of the foremost exponents of the style -was an unique and extraordinary experience.
 Pascal Gemme is amazing and a generous teacher, and the camp had such a friendly atmosphere.
 Thanks Judy, I’ll definitely be back next time!”

 – Jess Foot, freelance oboist and fiddler, Melbourne